andris9/NodePie/README.md

 **item.getAuthors()** → Array

-Fetches the authors of the entry
+Fetches the authors (as an array of strings) of the entry

 Usage: